Crilum/websh/README.md

 [^1]: websh Bookmarks (stored as cookies), not browser bookmarks
 [^2]: You can use URL parameters to run commands while the page is loading, e.g. [`https://crilum.github.io/websh/?command=echo Hey, this command was run via URL!&command=time`](https://crilum.github.io/websh/?command=echo%20Hey,%20this%20command%20was%20run%20via%20URL!&command=time)
+[^3]: Requires user to have [VS Code](https://code.visualstudio.com) installed locally on their computer
+[^4]: Requires user to be running a Linux system with snapd (as well as the Snap Store) installed.